 FICA: Federal Insurance Contributions Act (FICA) tax is a US payroll (or employment) tax imposed by the federal government on both employees and employers for funding Social Security and Medicare.
 The FICA rate at the time the free online paycheck calculator was created was 7.65% (6.2% for Social Security and 1.45% for Medicare) with a maximum Social Security contribution of $7,049.40 per year.

 FICA social Security withholding: This is your FICA Social Security withholding for this pay period (currently 6.2% of your gross pay, up to a maximum of $7,347.00).
 The Social Security tax is a federal program that provides for old age, survivors, disability and hospital insurance.

 FICA Medicare withholding: This is your FICA Medicare withholding (1.45% of your gross pay up to $200,000, 1.54% on wages in excess of $200,00 per year).
 Medicare is a federal hospital insurance insurance program.

 State and local income tax withholding: Based on your entered state tax percentage, this amount is your state income tax withholding for this pay period (state tax percent X federal taxable wages).

 Other after-tax reductions: Total other after-tax reductions as entered in the top of the free online paycheck calculator.

 Reimbursements: Total reimbursements as entered in the top section of the form.
 This amount is added to your net pay.

-Net take home pay: This is your take home pay after subtracting all deductions and withholdings from your gross pay, and then adding back any reimbursements entered.
+Net take home pay: This is your take home pay after subtracting all deductions and any claimed tips from your gross pay, and then adding back any reimbursements entered.